uxxman/angular-accordion/README.md

 ``` javascript
 var app = angular.module('app', ['angAccordion']);
 ```
 That's all you need to start adding accordion UI element to your page.
-Also, project files are also available through your favourite package manager:
+Project files are also available through your favourite package manager:
 * **Bower**: `bower install ang-accordion`

 ## Html Markup